 What Fall Yard Care Should Look Like

-Address Thinning Or Bare Grass
+Address Thinning Or Patchy Grass

 Whether from drought, extreme heat, disease, or foot traffic, there are many reasons why our lawns might have thinning grass or even bare patches.
 You can easily correct this problem with an overseeding application.
 It’s a very common lawn service we perform at Ashton Walden, and spring and fall are both ideal times to have it done.
 The days are still warm but not scorching, and the nights are cool but not yet freezing.

 Give Your Lawn, Trees, and Shrubs Food For Winter

 Fall is the time when turfgrass, trees, and shrubs will focus on storing nutrients for winter and strengthening their root system.
 By giving them fertilizer now, you’ll make sure their coffers are full for the long winter.
 For your lawn, now’s the time to apply a slow-release granular fertilizer.
 This will dissolve slowly over time, without running the risk of burning out the turfgrass.
 Fast-release fertilizers can sometimes do this.
 For your trees, shrubs, and larger ornamental plants, consider having a deep-root injection performed.
 This process delivers targeted nutrients directly to the tree’s root zone, ensuring that only the tree or shrub gets the food.
 If you distribute fertilizer around the tree’s base, on the soil’s surface, any nearby plants like turfgrass could compete with the tree.
 By injecting the fertilizer directly into the root zone, you avoid this problem.
 Your lawn care service technician actually uses a tool that resembles a syringe you might find in a doctor’s office.